 The Ixcela Expert also advised Paul to start taking 3 personalized supplements:

-Since working with Ixcela, Paul has been prioritizing sleep and rest and he is keeping a food log to prioritize his protein.
-He reported that he has been able to “bounce back quicker and not take as many days off from running.”
-He has noticed that he is getting sick less often, but when he does, his cold symptoms decrease more rapidly than before!
-Paul’s sleep quality has also improved, and he is waking up less frequently throughout the night.
+Since working with Ixcela, Paul has been prioritizing sleep and rest, and he is keeping a food log so he can ensure he is consuming enough protein.
+As a result, he is getting sick less often, but when he does, his cold symptoms subside more rapidly than before.
+He also feels that he has been able to bounce back quicker and not take as many days off from running.
+Prior to Ixcela, Paul completed 72 workouts in 90 days; however, during his 90-day Ixcela program, he was able to complete 96 workouts.
+Paul’s sleep quality has also improved and he is waking up less frequently during the night.
 He reports less fatigue throughout the day and, as a result, he is able to run farther.
-Paul is now feeling very hopeful about reaching his Olympic goals.
+His hourly running distance has increased from 8 miles to 8.5 or 9 miles in one hour.
+Thanks to Ixcela, Paul feels very hopeful about reaching his Olympic goals!

 Note: This client's name has been changed to protect his privacy.Back to all customer stories Choose your goal